PORTLAND FIRE STATIONS THROUGH HISTORY

 Engine 30 - 1913 to 1960

-This station was built in 1913 and designated Engine 30.
-It would serve Kenton until 1960.
-The firehouse was built through a joint venture between the city of Portland and Swift Packing Company.
+Located on N. Brandon Avenue, between Kilpatrick and Schofield Streets, Station 30 would be built in 1913.
+This was one of the Lee Holden designed Two Story fire stations.
+It was built through a joint venture between the city of Portland and Swift Packing Company.
 The land was donated by the Kenwood Development Corp, and the construction was paid for by the city.
 In 1960, it was first renumbered as Engine 8 as part of the Modernization Program, then closed by the end of 1960.
-The new Engine 8 would open at 7134 N Maryland Street.
+Engine 8 would open on N Maryland Street.
 The Kenton Firehouse became a storage facility for city surplus for 17 years before being sold.
 It was cleaned up and refurbished to become the Historic Kenton Firehouse and designated an historic landmark.
-It provides a place for a variety of community events today.
-The photos contrast the station prior to 1920 and in 2008.
+It provides a place for a variety of community events today and remains a part of the community.

 5340 N Interstate Avenue